thegamecracks/discord-ext-pager/README.md

 [discord-ext-pager]: https://pypi.org/project/discord-ext-pager/
 [discord-ext-menus]: https://github.com/Rapptz/discord-ext-menus

-The `PaginatorView` can be instantiated and used by itself, but page formatting is handled by subclassing one of the `PageSource` base classes.
+While the `PaginatorView` can be instantiated and used by itself, page formatting is handled by subclassing one of the `PageSource` base classes:

 ```py
 from typing import List